Job Seekers Checklist & Toolkit

 Schedule an appointment with a Career Coach from Lehigh’s Career Center

-Did you know the Career Center remains available for seniors long after graduation?
-In fact you have full access to our online resources, appointments, job boards, and coaching staff for 2 years following graduation.
-Log on to Handshake to schedule a 1-on-1 appointment or use the summer drop in hours Monday - Thursday, 2-4 pm to get help.
+Did you know the Career Center is available for current students and recent grads?
+All students have access to our online resources, appointments, job boards, and coaching staff for 2 years following graduation.
+Current students can log on to Handshake to schedule a 1-on-1 appointment or use the drop in hours during Career Lab Monday - Friday, 10 am - 3pm pm to get help.
+Alumni can email email@example.com to set up an appointment and gain alumni access to Handshake.
 Before you send off your resume or interview with a dream company, work with a career coach to learn how best to prepare and present yourself.

 Complete a mock interview

 If you are sending out your resume and hoping for a job, you should also be interview ready.
 The best way to build your confidence and wow during an interview is based on the preparation you put into it.
 Interviewing is a skill, you should learn interview techniques and practice responses to common interview questions.
 Schedule a mock interview with a career coach, Lehigh alum, or professional contact to do a run through of an interview, these are the best ways to learn from mistakes and become more confident with your responses.
 Be prepared to use the STAR method and bring your own questions to ask the interviewer based on your employer research.
+Big Interview is a online tool that lets you practice interview questions using digital tools.
+The new AI feature there also provides feedback on your responses.
 Like all things, practice will improve your performance.

 Attend a virtual job fair

 At least for now, many career fairs and employer events are being offered online.
 The Balance shared this article explaining how virtual career fairs work and what you can prepare.
 Virtual fairs are not just for remote work, all types of positions and companies are using virtual fairs to find and meet candidates.
 Find an event that connects your industry of interest and explore virtual fair options.
+The Handshake events tab will include all hiring and employer events, check there frequently for virtual career fairs or information sessions.
 Below are a small sampling of virtual career fair options.

 Career Eco Virtual Events - Upcoming Events